Umaaar/Group-23/README.md

 - Highcharts
 ## Installation / Configuration

-To run the Kingsmen website locally, you'll need to have the following installed on your machine:
+To run the Kingsman website locally, you'll need to have the following installed on your machine:

 - Java JDK 8 or higher
 - Apache Maven 3.6 or higher